 Oh, the perils of having oily skin!
 Every morning, there is enough oil on your T-zone to fry French fries on.
 (Gross, I know!
 But that’s what most of us with oily skin go through.)
 But, ever heard the adage, “You are what you eat”?
 Yes, ladies, it is true.
 What you eat directly impacts your skin.
 Not only does it make your skin oily, but it also leads to skin issues like acne, enlarged pores, whiteheads, and blackheads.
-But, the good news is, by making just a few changes and following a diet for oily skin, you can fix your skin woes.
+But, the good news is, by making just a few changes and following a diet and a set of foods for oily skin, you can fix your skin woes.
 Here, I have listed out foods to eat and avoid for oily skin that will help control the oil secretion from your sebaceous glands.

 Best Foods For Oily Skin